Medowie

 Medowie is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Medowie has a cultural diversity level below average, with 90.3% of its population born in Australia, 94.4% being citizens, and 96.3% speaking English only at home.
-Christianity is the predominant religion in Medowie, comprising 53.9% of the population, compared to 55.9% across Rest of NSW.
-The top three ancestry groups in Medowie are Australian (34.2%), English (31.0%), and Scottish (7.6%).
+Medowie's cultural diversity was found to be below average, with 90.3% of its population born in Australia, 94.4% being citizens, and 96.3% speaking English only at home.
+The dominant religion in Medowie is Christianity, making up 53.9% of the population, compared to 55.9% across Regional NSW.
+Regarding ancestry (country of birth of parents), the top three groups represented are Australian (34.2%), English (31.0%), and Scottish (7.6%).

 Frequently Asked Questions - Diversity